matthieuriolo/rivetsjs-stdlib/README.md

 Stdlib was build as a drop-in-place solution for common problems while working with rivetsjs.
 It extends the rivetsjs with severals formatters (as example `default` and `numberFormat`) and binders.
 If you find something missing, unclear written or you got any problems then feel free to send me a message or an [email](http://ocsource.ch/index.php?q=contact)

+Please dont miss to take a look at the (testcases](https://rawgit.com/matthieuriolo/rivetsjs-stdlib/master/tests.html)

 ## Requirements and Browser support

 The library has been built for rivetjs 0.7.0 and Momentjs 2.8.3